formix/vlcplayer-node/README.md

 # Usage
 VlcPLayer is not an event emitter.
 Your logic have to take in consideration that you are handling a playlist.
-With this paradigm, you have to take video timing in consideration if you want to repeat a sequence or play something else baesed on external events.
+With this paradigm, you have to take video timing in consideration if you want to repeat a sequence or play something else based on external events.
 Look at the following example:

 ```javascript
 import { VlcPlayer, sleep } from "vlcplayer-node"